linrongbin16/lin.vim/README.md

 - `F2` 🅽: open/close tagbar tags explorer.
 - `<c-]>` 🅽: go to definition.
 - `<c-o>` 🅽: go back to previous position.

+Notice: tags could be inaccurate in large project (since words could be conflict), please use language server as your first choice.

 ### Commentary